 Markups made at meeting #19.
+Steve should consider generalizing this from threads to concurrent processes.

-6.CGA Concurrency Activation [CGA]
+6.CGA Concurrency – Activation [CGA]

 6.CGA.0 Terminology

-Activation : The creation and setup of a thread up to the point where it begins execution.
+Thread Activation : The creation and setup of a thread up to the point where it begins execution.
 Threads may depend upon one or more other threads to define its existence for objects to be accessed and to determine the duration time of execution.

 Activated thread: The thread that is created and begins execution as a result of the activation.